Rushikeshvmane/Sales-Analysis-Drillthrough-Project-/README.md

 5. Based on the above mentioned insights it can be concluded that:

-    i) "Pro" subscription is getting Maven Private LTD. more number of orders i.e. 243.2K compared to other subscriptions and as well as highesh sales i.e.320M was generated through "Pro" subscription only, so More offers, discounts & marketing strategies can be implemented to double down on the sales revenue.
+    i) "Pro" subscription is getting Maven Private LTD. more number of orders i.e. 243.2K compared to other subscriptions and as well as highest sales i.e.320M was generated through "Pro" subscription only, so More offers, discounts & marketing strategies can be implemented to double down on the sales revenue.

     ii) "Car" category is generating the highesh sales revenue i.e. 718M .